knockout/knockout/documentation/plugins-mapping.md

 You can also customize how an object is updated by specifying an `update` callback.
 It will receive the object it is trying to update and an `options` object which is identical to the one used by the `create` callback.
 You should `return` the updated value.

+The `options` argument supplied to your `update` callback is a JavaScript object containing:
+ * `data`: The JavaScript object containing the data for this child
+ * `parent`: The parent object or array to which this child belongs
+ * `observable`: If the property is an observable, this will be set to the actual observable

 Here is an example of a configuration that will add some text to the incoming data before updating:

 	var data = {